Interplay between polarization and quantum correlations of confined polaritons: Introduction

 \section{Introduction}

 The pursuit of nonlinear optics at the few photon level has been a major goal of quantum optics in the past decades \cite{Chang2014}, and it is important for the prospect of quantum simulation \cite{Hartmann2016,Noh2016} and quantum information processing \cite{OBrien2009} with light.
 A key step in this direction is the achievement of the photon blockade (PB) regime, where the presence of a single quantum of radiation in an optical resonator forbids the entrance of another.
-The PB was originally proposed for a coherently driven single-mode cavity embedding a medium with strong Kerr non-linearities \cite{Leonnski1994,Imamoglu1997}, a regime that is sometimes called the Kerr-blockade.
+The PB was originally proposed for a coherently driven single-mode cavity embedding a medium with strong Kerr nonlinearities \cite{Leonnski1994,Imamoglu1997}, a regime that is sometimes called the Kerr-blockade.
 A similar PB can occur in two-level systems described by the Jaynes-Cummings model in the strong-coupling regime \cite{Tian1992}, and this has been realized in a range of systems such as single-atom \cite{Birnbaum2005}, semiconductor quantum dot \cite{Faraon2008}, or microwave \cite{Lang2011} cavities.
 PB has also been demonstrated in a cavity filled with an atomic Rydberg ensemble, which effectively corresponds to a system of three-level atoms~\cite{Jia2018}.

 In practice, the hallmark of the PB is strong antibunching in the zero-delay intensity correlation function of the emitted light, which is a characteristic of nonclassicality~\cite{Paul1982}.
-While strictly speaking, this requires large effective photon-photon interactions to overcome cavity losses, the use of coupled cavities can give rise to a blockade of a two-photon state even in weakly nonlinear systems thanks to finely tuned quantum interferences \cite{Liew2010,bamba2011origin,Lemonde2014,Flayac2017}.
+While strictly speaking this requires large effective photon-photon interactions to overcome cavity losses, the use of coupled cavities can give rise to a blockade of a two-photon state even in weakly nonlinear systems thanks to finely tuned quantum interferences \cite{Liew2010,bamba2011origin,Lemonde2014,Flayac2017}.
 Experimental observations of this so-called unconventional blockade effect have been reported in the optical \cite{Snijders2018} and microwave domains \cite{Vaneph2018}.
 Further extensions have also been proposed, such as non-reciprocal or dynamical blockade effects for single-mode Kerr resonators \cite{Huang2018,Ghosh2019}, or the use of ``phase space filling saturation'' in semiconductors to provide an effective nonlinearity \cite{Kyriienko2020}.
+Photon antibunching in a given optical mode has also been interpreted in terms of squeezed Gaussian states for several weakly driven systems~\cite{Lemonde2014,Zubizarreta2020a,Zubizarreta2020b}.

 A promising route to achieving the conventional photon blockade is the use of strongly coupled exciton-polaritons in a semiconductor pillar or box cavity~\cite{Verger2006}.
 In the context of inorganic semiconductor cavities, the relevant nonlinearity is given by the polariton-polariton interaction strength.
 Recently, signatures towards the realization of the PB have been reported in intensity correlation measurements in high-finesse fiber cavities \cite{delteil2019,MunozMatutano2019,Gerace2019}.
 These studies, as well as the original proposal \cite{Verger2006}, modelled the cavity as a single mode optical resonator that neglected the polarization degree of freedom.